Jessebly/hello-world/README.md

 hello world tutorial

 My name is Jesse.
 I live in Bradenton, FL.
-I am new to programming and have been teaching myself since aboput the third week of June, 2016.
+I am new to programming and have been teaching myself since about the third week of June, 2016.